arahant/Custom-Dictionary/README.md

 # Custom-Dictionary
-Using DBMS to create a custom dictionary, with the help of NLP.
+Using DBMS to create a custom dictionary, with the help of Stanford CoreNLP, to extract POS tags.